George Dwyer: Early life and ministry

-The son of John William Dwyer, a wholesale egg and potato merchant, and his wife Jemima, he was also a cousin by marriage of Anthony Burgess, he was educated at St Bede's College, Manchester (1919–26), then at the Venerable English College, Rome after being accepted by the Salford Diocese as a candidate for the priesthood.
+The son of John William Dwyer, a wholesale egg and potato merchant, and his wife Jemima, he was also a cousin by marriage of Anthony Burgess, he was educated at St Bede's College, Manchester (1919–1926), then at the Venerable English College, Rome after being accepted by the Salford Diocese as a candidate for the priesthood.
 Dwyer proved an outstanding student, and was awarded doctorates in philosophy and theology from the Pontifical Gregorian University.
 He was ordained priest for the Roman Catholic Diocese of Leeds on 1 November 1932, and returned to England to study languages at Christ's College, Cambridge.

 Following postgraduate studies in Rome and Cambridge from 1932 to 1937, he returned to St Bede's as a member of the teaching staff before joining the Catholic Missionary Society as vice-superior in 1947.
 He also edited the Catholic Gazette for four years until his appointment as Superior of the Catholic Missionary Society in 1951.

 Episcopal career

 He was ordained bishop on 24 September 1957 by John Carmel Heenan (then the Archbishop of Liverpool) following his appointment as Bishop of Leeds where he succeeded Heenan who had previously served a term of eight years in Leeds.
 During his time in this diocese, Dwyer served as a Council Father for the first three sessions of the Second Vatican Council.

 In October 1965, Dwyer was translated to the Roman Catholic Archdiocese of Birmingham to serve as the sixth Archbishop of Birmingham, named by Pope Paul VI.
 In his new role he also took part in the fourth session of the Second Vatican Council.

-After the death of John Carmel Heenan (who was a close friend of Dwyer's) in 1975, Dwyer was seen by some as a natural successor as Archbishop of Westminster.
+After the death of John Carmel Heenan (who was Dwyer's close friend) in 1975, Dwyer was seen by some as a natural successor as Archbishop of Westminster.
 However, Dwyer informed the Apostolic Delegate he felt that at sixty-seven his age was too great for him to be considered for the post.
 He was, however, elected president of the Bishops' Conference during the first three years of Basil Hume's episcopate, becoming the first bishop to hold that position who was not also Archbishop of Westminster.

 His coat of arms is blazoned, 'Argent on a saltire Gules a jousting spear Or' thus incorporating the names of St Patrick and St George.
-His motto was Spe Gaudentes (Rejoicing in Hope).
+His motto was Spe Gaudentes ("Rejoicing in Hope").